 Despite its dual 18650 battery configuration, the Vaporesso Luxe manages to squeeze itself within a relatively compact chassis measuring 47.8mm by 30mm by 146mm.
 It’s a tight fit for anyone wishing to squeeze the device into their skinny jeans, but the reasonable size makes the device an easy fit for any bag or purse for easy storage.

 The dual 18650 batteries manage to provide a buttload of battery life and 99% percent of vapers shouldn’t have any issues using the Vaporesso Luxe for 1-2 days before needing to recharge the device.
-The device sports a micro USB port which is capable of charging the installed batteries at max charging rate of 2.5 amps although we do strongly recommend using an external dedicated charger to ensure proper balanced charging between the two 18650 battery cells at all times.
+The device sports a micro USB port that is capable of charging the installed batteries at a max charging rate of 2.5 amps although we do strongly recommend using an external dedicated charger to ensure proper balanced charging between the two 18650 battery cells at all times.

-If you’ve always been a fan of Vaporesso products due to their reliable and powerful performance but have always wished for a more streamlined and subdued design, the Vaporesso Luxe should definitely be the next device on your wish list.
+If you’ve always been a fan of Vaporesso products due to their reliable and powerful performance but have always wished for a more streamlined and subdued design, the Vaporesso Luxe should definitely be the next device on your wishlist.
 The clean aesthetic of the kit paired with the efficient design of the included SKRR tank, make it one of the best looking and better-performing mods on the market, with little to no compromise in either form nor function.